 \section{Introduction}

-Catalysts are central to the chemical processes that drive organic life by permitting chemical reactions to occur that would otherwise be thermodynamically unfavourable or impossible \cite{laidler1987chemical}.
-By doing so, catalysts have enabled the emergence of complex organic life and evolution of intelligence.
+Catalysts are central to the chemical processes that drive organic life by permitting reactions that are thermodynamically allowed, but kinetically infeasible \cite{laidler1987chemical}.
+In this sense, catalytic structure is one of the enabling conditions for complex organic life and intelligence.
 These structures, which include enzymes, ribozymes, metal centres and mineral surfaces, make reaction pathways available that would otherwise be unusable on biological timescales.
 A transformation may be thermodynamically permitted, in the narrow sense that its products are not forbidden by equilibrium free energy, yet still remain practically inaccessible because the relevant transition state is too unlikely.
-Catalytic structure lowers activation free energy, stabilises transition-state structure, pre-organises substrates, couples unfavourable steps to energetic cofactors and suppresses competing routes~\cite{wolfenden2001depth,benkovic2003enzyme,garcia2010enzyme}.
+Catalytic structure may make such transformations accessible via lowering activation free energy, stabilising transition-state structure, pre-organising substrates, coupling unfavourable steps to energetic cofactors and suppressing competing routes~\cite{wolfenden2001depth,benkovic2003enzyme,garcia2010enzyme}.
 Recent work on machine intelligence \cite{ebtekar2025foundations,perrier2025watts,ebtekar2021information} has shown how thermodynamics constrains algorithmic forms of intelligence.
-It is therefore natural to ask whether there exist algorithmic analogues of catalysts which may help overcome such constraints: reusable computational structures that render feasible certain algorithmically intelligent activities that would otherwise be thermodynamically prohibitive.
+It is therefore natural to ask whether there exist algorithmic analogues of catalysts which may help overcome such constraints: reusable computational structures that render feasible certain algorithmically intelligent activities that would otherwise be difficult to implement.

-In this paper, we answer this question in the affirmative by extending and developing algorithmic analogues of catalytic structure characterised by three properties: (a) affording a lower-energy pathway through a structured family of transitions; (b) remaining persistent so as to not be consumed by the reactions they enable; and (c) imposing a structural selection mechanism that facilitates algorithmic computation by virtue of their structure, rather than merely accelerating.
-To do so, we draw upon and synthesise elements of two primary existing bodies of work: (i) that of catalytic computation~\cite{buhrman2014computing} in which a small working machine is given access to auxiliary memory whose contents must be restored exactly at termination; and (ii) the thermodynamics of intelligence, specifically the watts-per-intelligence framework \cite{perrier2025watts}.